alexbelgium/hassio-addons/qbittorrent/README.md

 certfile: fullchain.pem #ssl certificate, must be located in /ssl
 keyfile: privkey.pem #sslkeyfile, must be located in /ssl
 whitelist: "localhost,192.168.0.0/16" # list ip subnets that won't need a password (optional)
-Username: "admin" #username to access webui.
-Please change it as the default is admin for all installations.
 customUI: selection from list # alternative webUI can be set here.
 Latest version set at each addon start.
 DNS_servers: 8.8.8.8,1.1.1.1 # Keep blank to use router’s DNS, or set custom DNS to avoid spamming in case of local DNS ad-remover
 SavePath: "/share/qbittorrent" # Define the download directory